Naval Station Ernesto Ogbinar

+The Philippine Air Force unveiled its new Air Surveillance Radar System (ASRS) during an Acceptance, Turnover, and Blessing Ceremony at Wallace Air Station in San Fernando City, La Union on Wednesday, December 20, 2023.

-Naval Station Ernesto Ogbinar, previously Naval Station Poro Point, is an installation of the Philippine Navy, located at Poro Point, in San Fernando, La Union, Philippines.
+Naval Station Ernesto Ogbinar, previously Naval Station Poro Point, is an installation of the Philippine Navy and Philippine Airforce, located at Poro Point, in San Fernando, La Union, Philippines.
 It was previously a U.S. installation known as Wallace Air Station; transfer of ownership took place in 1991.

 The Poro Point installation occupied 101 hectares and was acquired in 1903 for the United States Cavalry.
 Originally, Camp Wallace, the facility was named in honor of Second Lieutenant George W. Wallace, a Medal of Honor recipient from the U.S. 9th Infantry Regiment for actions on March 4, 1900, in the Philippines.
 In November 1903, President Theodore Roosevelt signed an executive order establishing Camp Wallace and Camp John Hay in Baguio.

 848th Aircraft Control and Warning Squadron

 The land was later transferred to the United States Air Force and it was last home to the 848th Air Defense Squadron (ADS), which provided logistics and administrative support to other radar detachments.
 The 848th ADS was originally the 848th Aircraft Control and Warning Squadron which provided logistics and administrative support to other radar detachments under its chain of command.
 It was redesignated as the 848th Air Defense Squadron on November 22, 1989.
 Wallace Air Station and the squadron were inactivated in 1991 following the closing or transfer of all United States Department of Defense facilities in the Philippines.